Baton Rouge mayor creates job of neighborhood boss to focus on housing strategy

 The Office of the Mayor-President released the following statement about Pittman and the committee:

 “Throughout her career in public service, Pittman has led numerous notable community development initiatives, including Safe Hopeful Neighborhoods, the Mid City Committee, the Hickey Town Stabilization Initiative, and disaster recovery efforts for the 2016 floods,” said Mayor Broome.
 “She's worked for several years alongside my administration to redesign how the City of Baton Rouge engages community members and empowers residents to be leaders in their own neighborhoods.
-She’s an experienced program manager with years of community meeting, project, and event planning experience and a background in affordable housing and public policy.”
+She’s an experienced program manager with years of community meeting, project, and event planning experience and a background in affordable housing and public policy.

 Trending News